Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios.md

 #### Events with properties

-Events can also contain properties.
-They give context about the event.
-For example, "hover time" may be a relevant event property to "button click".
+Events can also contain properties, which give more context about the event.
+For example, "hover time" may be a relevant event property for "button click".

 === "Objective C"